AtharvaJadhav/CMPE255-Project-Clustering-Research-Paper-Abstracts/README.md

 # CMPE255-Project-Clustering-Research-Paper-Abstracts

 ## Overview
-This project, part of CMPE 255 (Data Mining), focuses on clustering research paper abstracts.
-The goal is to develop a system that can effectively group abstracts based on their content, facilitating easier navigation and discovery in large datasets of academic papers.
+This project is a part of CMPE 255 (Data Mining) and focuses on clustering research paper abstracts.
+The primary objective is to develop a system capable of effectively grouping abstracts based on their content.
+This system aims to facilitate easier navigation and discovery within large datasets of academic papers.
+The approach likely involves data mining techniques and algorithms for clustering text data, specifically abstracts of research papers, to identify and categorize similar topics or themes.

 ## Resources
 - **Project Report**: [CMPE-255-Report.pdf](https://github.com/AtharvaJadhav/CMPE255-Project-Clustering-Research-Paper-Abstracts/blob/main/CMPE-255-Report.pdf)